tychart/BYU-CS-224-Projects/bmpFilter/bmpFilter.md

 # Getting the Starter Code

+You should have already cloned the projects repo to you cs-lab account as part of Lab 1, but if for any reason you need to reclone it, you can use the directions below.

 The projectss are in a `git` repository named [byu-cs-224-projects](https://bitbucket.org/byucs224/byu-cs-224-projects/src/master/).
 There is a button on the page named **Clone**, click that button, copy the command, and past it into the terminal.
 It will download the files directly to the remote machine.
 Here is the command to save time with following the link:

 ```